When a loved one offers to help you

 - Have them agree a ‘safe word’ with you – if you’re out and about, and things begin to feel too much or you feel like you’re going to have a panic attack, you don’t want to have to explain things everytime that you just need to move, or retreat to a quieter spot.
 Agreeing a word that you can say in times of emergency means you’ve always got a ‘quick’ way out – even if that simply means moving to the next street or shop.

 - Have a husband/wife or boyfriend/girlfriend be really clear about where they’re going and what they’re doing.
 Make sure they know how coming home later than they expected, or worries about who they’re with can suddenly turn into much larger fears.
-Catastrophising can be a huge element of PTSD, and so one simple missed call can make PTSD sufferer feel like their partner must be being unfaithful.
+Catastrophising can be a huge element of PTSD, and so one simple missed call can make PTSD sufferer feel like their partner must be being unfaithful or be in danger.
 Make sure you’re communicating as well as possible.

 - Have them ensure that if you suffer with issues with noises such as hyperacusis, they they’re very aware of your issue sounds and can try to minimize them for you.